 Silicone was originally created as an insulator

 Silicone was first created by chemists working for Corning Glass and General Electric.
 The first commercial use of silicone began in a 1943 joint venture by Corning Glass and Dow Chemical.
-It was created as an insulation alternative to the glass fiber resin that was initially used by Corning Glass and General Electric.
+It was created as an insulation alternative to the glass fibre resin that was initially used by Corning Glass and General Electric.
 Although its initial use was for automotive applications, silicone can now be found in households everywhere in the form of cookware, apparel, hardware, and electronics.
-Silicone is so functional that its use spans nearly every kind of product.
+Silicone is so functional that its use spans nearly every kind of product, including water pipes, downstems and concentrate containers!

 Silicone is an inert polymer